How did we get here?

 1. Leave your job and all known security

 We kept an income coming in by running an airbnb out of the upstairs of our home.
 It hasn’t been easy juggling and adapting our lives to make room for an all encompassing passion project.
 We didn’t know at the outset if we’d get to this point.
-It’s undoubtedly the hardest path either of us have travelled, going from secure incomes to a tumultuous winding road of big hopes and fears, complete uncertainly, and testing times.
-But, miraculously – by placing one foot ahead of the other and never ever giving up, we have got to this point and there is absolutely no turning back.
+It’s undoubtedly the hardest path either of us have travelled, going from secure incomes to a tumultuous winding road of big hopes and fears, complete uncertainty and testing times.
+But, miraculously, by placing one foot ahead of the other and never ever giving up, we have got to this point and there is absolutely no turning back.

 We’ve literally ‘Bet The Farm’ and tied ourselves to this ship.